-Four nights at the three-star Hotel Oustalet in Chamonix, France.
-All breakfasts and 3 dinners, guided runs daily with guest Mimmi Kotka, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography from photographer Sam Hill.
-Run the Alp Guide to Trail Running in the Alps and Guide to Trail Racing in the Alps sent prior to the trip.
+Five nights at the three-star Hotel Oustalet in Chamonix, France.
+All breakfasts and 4 dinners, guided runs daily with guest Mimmi Kotka, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, special guests during group dinners, license-free photography, Run the Alp Guide to Trail Running in the Alps and Guide to Trail Racing in the Alps sent prior to the trip.

 For those of you who don’t know Mimmi, she’s low-key, smart, empathetic, and a lot of fun.
 Mimmi, her husband Toni and canine sidekick Enzo have lived part-time in the Chamonix valley for a number of years now.
 Sponsored by La Sportiva, she also happens to be one of the world’s strongest ultrarunners.
 (Though she’ll never mention it, we will.)
 Mimmi has won or been on the podium at a long list of trail races around the world, including finishing third in last year’s Ultra-Trail du Mont-Blanc.
 You can read more about Mimmi, here.